Azure/azure-powershell/src/Network/docs/latest-2019-04-30/New-AzNetworkSecurityRule.md

 ```

 ### -Name
-The name of the resource that is unique within a resource group.
+The name of the security rule.
-This name can be used to access the resource.

 ```yaml
 Type: System.String